smblott-github/chromix/README.md

 ```
 Visit `http://www.bbc.co.uk/news/` in the current tab.

 (The naming here is a little confusing.
-Use `load` if you want to focus/switch
+Use `load` if you want to focus or switch
 to an existing tab.)

 #### List